go-swagger/go-swagger/docs/usage/mixin.md

 [mixin command options]
       -c=                         expected # of rejected mixin paths, defs, etc due to existing key.
 Non-zero exit if does not match actual.
-          --compact               applies to JSON formated specs.
+          --compact               applies to JSON formatted specs.
 When present, doesn't prettify the json -o, --output=               the file to write to --format=[yaml|json]    the format for the spec document (default: json)
 ```